 When do you start receiving SNAP benefits after applying in Wyoming?

-Wyoming food stamps will be issued within 30 days if your application is approved.
+Wyoming food stamps will be issued within 30 days if your request is approved during the application process.
 In some cases, you can get emergency assistance that starts in as little as seven days if you have extremely limited income.
 Either way, the date your benefits start is based on when your application was received.

 Food stamp benefits are loaded onto your EBT card on the same day each month once they begin.
 You should have access to your new funds regardless of whether that day lands on a weekend or holiday.
 Download our free guide for more information on how to use your benefits.